Job title: Professor in History of Art, History of Art

 There have been thematic shows on landscape, such as Monet to Matisse (1994) on French landscape painting between 1874 and 1914, and Dreams of Nature (2012-13), a pioneering investigation of European Symbolist landscape imagery.

-Exhibitions he has curated or co-curated have been seen by over four million people, and they include the most successful art exhibition staged at the Grand Palais in Paris - Monet, 1840-1926,which was seen by 913,064 visitors in the four months between 22nd September 2010 and 24th January 2011.
+Exhibitions he has curated or co-curated have been seen by some five million people, and they include the most successful art exhibition staged at the Grand Palais in Paris - Monet, 1840-1926, which was seen by 913,064 visitors in the four months between 22nd September 2010 and 24th January 2011.